 Refer to Trine University's Withdrawal policy.
-The policy is outlined in Section 2.2 in the Trine University Student Handbook.
+The policy is outlined in Withdrawal from the University in the Trine University Course Catalog.
 Additional policies related to withdrawal including Withdrawal/ Drop Schedule, Credit Balances/Refunds, and 1098-T Tax Information are outlined in Section 2.15 Student Accounts.
 The policy includes information regarding Administrative Withdrawal from the University.
 (A3.15d)